William Stewart of Caverston: Career

 In March 1583, Stewart swore an oath of his continuing loyalty and service to James VI as captain of Dumbarton.
 In May he was asked to open and inspect a locked chest containing Esmé Stewart's letters at Dumbarton with Walter Stewart of Blantyre.
 They were looking for a copy of the Articles of Association, a scheme to return Mary, Queen of Scots to power in Scotland.

 In August 1583, after the fall of the Gowrie Regime, the English ambassador Robert Bowes heard that Stewart would also get the role in the royal wardrobe held by James Murray.

 In September 1583 he mediated between James Stewart, Earl of Arran and Colonel Stewart who were contesting the reward of a forfeited estate, called an "escheat".
 He joined the Privy Council in June 1584, and was made Commendator of Dryburgh Abbey in 1584 and 1585, replacing David Erskine.
 This was a position giving a valuable income.

 In May 1585 Stewart came to Edinburgh with the king's letter asking the town council for a loan of 1000 merks, for soldiers for the English border.

 In 1585 the former royal favourite James Stewart, Earl of Arran was said to have embarked on a boat in Ayrshire carrying royal jewellery including "Kingis Eitche" or "Great H of Scotland".
 William Stewart of Caverston or William Stewart of Monkton negotiated the recovery of the royal jewels from the Earl of Arran and his wife Elizabeth Stewart, Lady Lovat, about ship on the Fairlie Roads.
 Stewart delivered the "Great H" into the "king's own hands".

-In 1585 Stewart gave up the keeping of Dumbarton Castle to Lord John Hamilton.
+In 1585 Stewart gave up the keeping of Dumbarton Castle to Lord John Hamilton for a time.